OsmosisSoftware/BestDealTracker/src/main/resources/static/js/bower_components/app-localize-behavior/README.md

 ##Polymer.AppLocalizeBehavior

 `Polymer.AppLocalizeBehavior` wraps the [format.js](http://formatjs.io/) library to
-help you internationalize your application.
+help you internationalize your org.osmosis.application.
 Note that if you're on a browser that does not natively support the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) object, you must load the polyfill yourself.
 An example polyfill can be found [here](https://github.com/andyearnshaw/Intl.js/).